 BART Operations Control Center (OCC)

-107 total: The A-line from Fremont to Lake Merritt, 23.8 miles; the BART to Oakland International Airport (OAK) elevated guideway structure, 3.2 miles; the M, W and Y-line from Oakland West to Millbrae, 27 miles; the R-line from Richmond to MacArthur, 10.6 miles; the C-line from Pittsburg/Bay Point to Rockridge, 29.3 miles; and the L-line Dublin/Pleasanton to Bay Fair, 10 miles.
-There are approximately 37 miles of track through subways and tunnels, 23 miles of aerial track and 44 of surface track (four additional miles of double track in subways and four underground stations for the S.F.
-Municipal Railway were constructed by BART as specified by the original 1962 plan).
+131.4 total: The S-Line from Berryessa/North San José to Fremont, 15.1 miles; A-line from Fremont to Lake Merritt, 23.8 miles; the BART to Oakland International Airport (OAK) elevated guideway structure, 3.2 miles; the M, W and Y-line from Oakland West to Millbrae, 27 miles; the R-line from Richmond to MacArthur, 10.2 miles; the C-line from Pittsburg/Bay Point to Rockridge, 29.3 miles; the BART to Antioch extension from Pittsburg/Bay Point to Antioch, 9.1 miles and the L-line Dublin/Pleasanton to Bay Fair, 13.7 miles.
+Systemwide, there are 33.5 miles of aerial track; 65.1 miles of track at grade and 32.8 miles of subway track.

-45 stations comprise 16 surface, 14 elevated and 15 subway stations.
-Four of these are a combination of BART and MUNI Metro stations in downtown San Francisco and one station is a combination of BART and Caltrain in Millbrae.
+50 stations comprise 19 surface, 15 elevated and 16 subway stations.
+Four of these are a combination of BART and MUNI Metro stations in downtown San Francisco (Embarcadero, Montgomery St, Powell St, and Civic Center).
+One station is a combination of BART and Caltrain in Millbrae.
+One is a combination of BART and VTA Light Rail in Milpitas.
 For an overview of each station, visit the Stations section.

 Number of cars

 BART has 669 legacy revenue vehicles comprised of 59 A2 cars, 389 B2 cars, 150 C1 cars and 80 C2 cars in the fleet.
 Car seating capacity - 72 in both the Rohr-built A- and B-Cars, and 64 in C-Cars and C2-Cars.